Andrea Heinemann Simon: Life and career

-The family resided in the Riverdale community of the Bronx.
+The family resided in the Riverdale neighborhood of the Bronx.

 Simon was actively involved in the civil rights movement and community work.
 This included serving on the board of directors of the Riverdale Mental Health Association for over 30 years and the Riverdale Chapter of the United Nations Association.

 In 1994, Simon died of lung cancer at her Riverdale home at the age of 84.